matklad/matklad.github.io/_posts/2017-03-18-min-of-three-part-2.markdown

 ## The parallel plan

-Can we loosen dependencies between cells even more to make parallel computation possible?
-What if instead of filling the table row by row, we work by diagonals?
+Can we loosen dependencies between cells even more to benefit from instruction level parallelism?
+What if instead of filling the table row by row, we do it diagonals?

 ![Diagonal update]({{ site.url }}/assets/min3_diag_color.png)